Hisense U6N Mini-LED ULED 4K Google TV (2024) vs VIZIO Quantum Pro QLED 4K TV (2023)

 Who should buy each?

-Choose the Hisense U6N Mini-LED ULED 4K Google TV (2024) if: you watch movies in dim rooms for deeper blacks, prioritize HDR content with Dolby Vision, or want a budget-friendly option.
+Choose the Hisense U6N Mini-LED ULED 4K Google TV (2024) if: you want deeper contrast for movie nights, prefer a more budget-friendly option, or enjoy HDR content regularly.
 (60 Hz refresh)

 Conclusion